Enegnei/AppleVsFBI/AppleVsFBI.md

 ![contracting Magnet Forensics](https://pbs.twimg.com/media/Ce5MbsgXEAQIO3J.jpg:large)
 ![contracting Novetta Inc.](https://pbs.twimg.com/media/Ce5Li04WsAAN2mJ.jpg:large)

+***
 ## Is the FBI demanding Apple “break encryption”?
 #### 1) What 'encryption' are we dealing with here?

-The FBI is demanding Apple build a custom mobile iOS with two standard passcode security features disabled: the 10-try limit & escalating time delays ([see pg 2](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf)).
+The FBI was demanding Apple build a custom mobile iOS with two standard passcode security features disabled: the 10-try limit & escalating time delays ([see pg 2](https://web.archive.org/web/20160217152549/https://assets.documentcloud.org/documents/2714001/SB-Shooter-Order-Compelling-Apple-Asst-iPhone.pdf)).

 > *Note: Court filings & articles refer to the custom mobile iOS by different names, most commonly 'GovtOS' & 'FBiOS'.
 For the purposes of consistency to avoid confusion, this overview will use 'FBiOS.'*

 ![compliance terms](https://pbs.twimg.com/media/CbYZuw7XEAAaziz.png)

 The 10-try limit wipes an iPhone's data after 10 attempts.
 The time-delays feature will wait 1 minute after four incorrect passcode entries before it accepts another attempt, subsequently increasing to 5 minutes, 15 minutes, and finally 1 hour.
-Bypassing these features will allow the FBI to perform a [brute-force attack](https://www.techopedia.com/definition/18091/brute-force-attack), where they can guess the passcode as many times & as fast as the iPhone firmware will allow, without destroying the data.
-Along with disabling these security features, the FBI also wants the custom iOS allow them to enter the 10,000 possible passcode combinations electronically instead of by hand (which would be incredibly slow comparatively).
-This would likely be done through [Device Firmware Upgrade (DFU) mode](https://web.archive.org/web/20160312000032/http://arstechnica.com/apple/2016/03/there-are-ways-the-fbi-can-crack-the-iphone-pin-without-apple-doing-it-for-them/), normally used for [restoration by installing a fresh iOS version when an iPhone fails to boot](https://www.theiphonewiki.com/wiki/DFU_Mode).
+Bypassing these features would have allowed the FBI to perform a [brute-force attack](https://www.techopedia.com/definition/18091/brute-force-attack), where they could guess the passcode as many times & as fast as the iPhone firmware will allow, without destroying the data.
+Along with disabling these security features, the FBI also wanted the custom iOS to allow them to enter the 10,000 possible passcode combinations electronically instead of by hand (which would have been incredibly slow comparatively).
+This would have likely been done through [Device Firmware Upgrade (DFU) mode](https://web.archive.org/web/20160312000032/http://arstechnica.com/apple/2016/03/there-are-ways-the-fbi-can-crack-the-iphone-pin-without-apple-doing-it-for-them/), normally used for [restoration by installing a fresh iOS version when an iPhone fails to boot](https://www.theiphonewiki.com/wiki/DFU_Mode).

-However, the FBI could technically build this custom iOS on their own (though it will take more time).
-The one thing they actually need is for Apple to sign FBiOS using their developer software key, because only software signed with this key will be accepted by SecureRom's signature checker (though jailbreakers have found bugs in the past which let them bypass this).
+However, the FBI could have technically built this custom iOS on their own (though it would take more time).
+The one thing they actually needed was for Apple to sign FBiOS using their developer software key, because only software signed with this key will be accepted by SecureRom's signature checker (though jailbreakers have found bugs in the past which let them bypass this).

-So the 'encryption' we are dealing with here is a matter of *authentication*.
+So the 'encryption' we were dealing with was a matter of *authentication*.

 #### 2) Why does this distinction matter?